Joe’s Weather Blog: Pesky rains in the area (MON-5/22)

 Forecast:

 Today: Clouds continue to increase and lower.
 Scattered showers will be moving through the region, especially later this morning into the evening hours.
-It may not rain continuously though, and while some get the rain others on’t get a drop from this.
-Temperatures may max out in the mid 60s or so towards lunch and then level off or drop a few degrees in the afternoon with showers in the area.
+It may not rain continuously though, and while some get the rain others won’t get a drop from this.
+Temperatures may max out in the 70° range or so.
+Perhaps warmer towards the south of KC…there well may not be much rain in the KC Metro from noon through 4PM or so.

 Tonight: There may be a nice lull in the rain sometime this evening…then another chance of showers early Tuesday morning.
 This will be associated with a weak cold front moving in.
 Lows around 50°